jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 Many companies don't have the resources to do data analytics appropriately.
 And many teams face the same problems building products in similar contexts.
 So, why not try to automate part of the job and help their customers achieve success?

 My approach to solving this problem is to build an engine to analyze information and to define segments by itself.
 This way, Fullstory can help builders to look to the right user groups and focus to help them complete the expected behaviors.
-An additional idea is to build a simple, direct-to-the-point timeline to understand typical behaviors from these groups and how they perform actions and when exactly.
-Using this resumed information, builders can, for example, plan campaigns to engage users in the right moment, and help them break the barriers to turn active users.
+An additional idea is to build a simple, straight to the point timeline to understand typical behaviors from these groups, how they perform actions, and when exactly.
+Using this resumed information, builders can, for example, plan campaigns to engage users in the right moment, and help them break the barriers to get more active users.

 ![feature Proposal Smart Segments](./feature-proposal-smart-segments.png)